Ken Carpenter (gridiron football): Professional career

-Carpenter had another strong season in 1955, when the Roughriders again finished in second place in the WIFU with a 10–6 record and again lost in the divisional semi-final.
-His 18 touchdowns for 90 points were set a WIFU record and won him the Dave Dryburgh Memorial Trophy, given to the west's top scorer.
+Carpenter had another strong season in 1955, when the Roughriders again finished in second place in the WIFU with a 10–6 record and again lost in the WIFU semi-final.
+His 18 touchdowns for 90 points set a WIFU record and won him the Dave Dryburgh Memorial Trophy, given to the West's top scorer.
 He was the only unanimous selection by sportswriters to the annual WIFU all-star team.
 He also won the Jeff Nicklin Memorial Trophy, given annually to the WIFU's most valuable player.

-Carpenter had the best season of his CFL career statistically in 1956, when he rushed for 727 yards, had 784 receiving yards and added 14 touchdowns.
+Carpenter had the best season of his Canadian career statistically in 1956, when he rushed for 727 yards, had 784 receiving yards and added 14 touchdowns.
 Saskatchewan posted a 10–6 record for the second season in a row and lost in a divisional final series.
 Carpenter was again named a WIFU all-star.

 Slowed by injury, Carpenter's production declined in the 1957 season.
 He was limited mostly to receiving the following year after the Roughriders acquired halfback Cookie Gilchrist, but he was nevertheless named a WIFU all-star again as an end.
 Carpenter's output fell in 1959 to 490 total yards, his final season as a player in Saskatchewan.